Health and Human Services

 A letter of intent is not required for the funding opportunity.

 Applications may be submitted on or after the opening date and must be successfully received by Grants.gov no later than 5:00 p.m. local time (of the applicant institution/organization) on the application due date(s).
 (See Section IV.3.A. for all dates.)
-If an application is not submitted by the due date(s) and time, the application will not be reviewed.
+If an application is not submitted by the due date(s) and time, the application may be delayed in the review process or not reviewed.

 There will be an acknowledgement of receipt of applications from Grants.gov and the Commonshttps://commons.era.nih.gov/commons/.
-The submitting AOR/SO receives the Grants.gov acknowledgments.
-The AOR/SO and the PI receive Commons acknowledgments.
+The submitting AOR receives the Grants.gov acknowledgments.
+The AOR and the PD/PI receive Commons acknowledgments.
 Information related to the assignment of an application to a Scientific Review Group is also in the Commons.

-ASPE will not accept any application in response to this funding opportunity that is essentially the same as one currently pending initial review, unless the applicant withdraws the pending application.
-However, when a previously unfunded application, originally submitted as an investigator-initiated application, is to be submitted in response to a funding opportunity, it is to be prepared as a NEW application.
-That is, the application for the funding opportunity must not include an “Introduction” describing the changes and improvements made, and the text must not be marked to indicate the changes from the previous unfunded version of the application.
+The NIH will not accept any application in response to this funding opportunity that is essentially the same as one currently pending initial review, unless the applicant withdraws the pending application.
+However, when a previously unfunded application, originally submitted as an investigator-initiated application, is to be submitted in response to a funding opportunity, it is to be prepared as a NEW That is, the application for the funding opportunity must not include an Introduction describing the changes and improvements made, and the text must not be marked to indicate the changes from the previous unfunded version of the application.